RyanBjorkman/Module_3_CS20240221_FTO2407_A1_Ryan-Bjorkman_JSL03/README.md

    - Mention any abstraction layers or functions used to encapsulate actions.

 # Learning Outcome [1 Minute]
-- Reflect on what you've learned from analyzing these code examples in different paradigms.
+- Reflect on what you've learned from analyzing these code examples in different paradigms..